dhilipkmr/website/src/pages/post_9/index.md

  - `constructPropertyFromArgs` is used to create a unique property name based on the argument and function we pass.We will see about that in details in next Section.
  - `manageInsertion` is used to delete the property from the cache object if the maximum size is reached.(default length : 10)
  - First we check if the property is present in the `memoizedCache`, if yes, we return result from `memoizedCache` or we actually call the function `fnToMemoize` and store the result in the `memoizedCache`.
+ - While taking the value from the cache we move the property name in `insertionOrder` to the last (Indicating they are used recently).

 ``` jsx